Marine Engineering Technology

 Mature students, non-secondary school applicants (19 years or older), and home school applicants may also be considered for admission.
 Eligibility may be met by applicants who have taken equivalent courses, upgrading, completed their GED, and equivalency testing.
 For complete details refer to: www.georgiancollege.ca/admissions/academic-regulations/

-For advanced standing entry into the 3rd year (Semester 5 and 6) of the program, the following additional requirements apply:
+For advanced standing entry into semester 6 and 7 of the program, the following additional requirements apply:

-• Graduates of a Marine Engineering Cadet Training Program in Canada, (Georgian MTCY or METC graduates meet this requirement), or
+• Graduates of a Marine Engineering Cadet Training Program in Canada, or

 • holders of at least a 4th Class Certificate of Competency as a Marine Engineer issued under the STCW Convention, or